Chris56974/Pethreon/README.md

 hh run scripts/Pethreon.ts                # deploy the contract to the ethereum provider hh run --network <network> scripts/Pethreon.ts # deploy to a network specified in hardhat.config.ts
 ```

+If you get an error that says "Nonce too high.
+Expected nonce to be X but got Y".
+Chances are you restarted the hardhat node, but Metamask is still using the old transaction data.
+I'm not sure how to automatically refresh the transaction data everytime a new node kicks up, but there's two things you can do manually.

+1. Go to your metamask accounts page and click on settings -> advanced -> customized transaction nonce and turn it ON.
+Then on your next transaction, insert the nonce that it's expecting.

+2. Go to the same advanced settings in step 1 and "reset account".
+Then switch the metamask network to something else (other than localhost:8545) and then back to localhost:8545.
+This should reset the transaction data in metamask and the nonce should now be back at 0.

 ## Issues